hahaha12356/music_guide/content/posts/how-to-find-roblox-ids.md

 ## Troubleshooting Tips

-复制 ID 后读“无效”的常见坑位：
+Common “Invalid” gotchas after copy/paste:
-- 末尾多了空格或复制了斜杠路径，粘贴前只留纯数字；移动端粘贴最容易夹杂不可见字符。
+- Trailing spaces or copied slashes—keep only digits.
+Mobile paste often injects invisible characters.
-- 服务器或游戏关闭了“Copyrighted Audio”，换私服/其他地图测试；
+- The server/game disables copyrighted audio—test in a private server or another map.
-- Boombox 有冷却/收费机制，没触发播放就误以为代码坏掉；
+- Boombox cooldown or paywalls block playback—wait a beat; don’t assume the ID is broken.
-- 音量太大直接被你自己扬声器限制到失真，听起来像坏码；先把系统与游戏音量在 60–80% 试放，确认音源正常再调；
+- Your volume is so high the speakers hard-limit and distort—test at 60–80% system/game first, then adjust.
-- 若提示“Content Deleted”，别死磕，按上面的方法找 cover/loop 版本，稳定度更高。
+- If you see “Content Deleted,” don’t stubbornly chase the original—grab a cover/loop variant instead.

 ## Conclusion